 Jimmy Goodman is a senior trial attorney and past president at Crowe & Dunlevy.
 Since 1973, Jimmy has specialized in high-stakes business litigation, product claims and disputes involving tribal compacts, economic development, gaming enterprises and federal Indian law.
 Jimmy has tried cases before state, federal, bankruptcy and tribal courts representing individuals, small businesses, and Native American Nations, along with Fortune 500 companies.

-Jimmy recently represented Indian Nations in significant compact litigation with the state of Oklahoma—saving one nation several million dollars on a tobacco compact renewal dispute and saving another tens of millions of dollars in a gaming compact arbitration defeating the state’s efforts to unlawfully tax tribally-supported sales transactions on tribal lands.
+Jimmy has successfully represented Indian Nations in significant compact litigation with the state of Oklahoma—saving one nation several million dollars on a tobacco compact renewal dispute and defeating Oklahoma’s efforts to unlawfully tax tribally-supported sales transactions on tribal lands.

 In other cases, Jimmy saved his client millions of dollars by preventing the Department of Justice’s novel attempt at using “statistical sampling” in a Medicare fraud case to prove damages for unsampled claims; successfully defended the trial court’s summary dismissal of a seven-figure life insurance bad faith claim seeking punitive damages; and persuaded the Oklahoma Supreme Court to grant the rare reversal of an arbitration award.

-Jimmy was named 2014 and 2016 Lawyer of the Year for gaming law, and 2018 and 2020 Lawyer of the Year for Native American law in 2018 and 2020, and for Litigation – Banking and Finance in 2021 by Best Lawyers, the oldest and most respected peer-review publication in the legal profession.* He has also been ranked in Chambers USA Band 3 in 2017, named a 2015 – 2017 Litigation Star by Benchmark Litigation and recognized in Oklahoma Super Lawyers in several specialty areas, including the Top 50 Oklahoma Super Lawyers list for 2018.*
+Jimmy was named Oklahoma City Lawyer of the year for Gaming Law in 2014 and 2016, for Litigation – Real Estate in 2017 and 2019, for Native American law in 2018 and 2020, and for Litigation – Banking and Finance in 2021 by Best Lawyers, the oldest and most respected peer-review publication in the legal profession.* He has also been ranked in Chambers USA Band 3 in 2017, named a 2015 – 2018 Litigation Star by Benchmark Litigation and recognized in Oklahoma Super Lawyers in several specialty areas, including the Top 50 Oklahoma Super Lawyers list for 2018.*